scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 implies that there must be a formal public API into the kernel so that other people can come in and add their piece to the puzzle.
 Fine.
 Requirement (4) say to make that interface beautiful.
 Great.
 I wouldn't want to use an ugly API anyway.
-But then along comes persistance (3) and you realize that to have your public API just got a lot more complicated and that users now have to make calls into the persistance infrastructe manually.
+But then along comes persistence (3) and you realize that to have your public API just got a lot more complicated and that users now have to make calls into the persistence infrastructure manually.
 Also that exercise exposed the fact that some of the APIs in you wrote were probably not as extensible as you thought and need to be broadened (ie made more complex).
 At this point you have lost most sane users because it is not clear what they get by using your simulator.
 It it probably easier to roll their